 What happens next?

 There are criticisms of the deal.
 Some experts point out that wealthier countries, where most big multinationals are headquartered, stand to benefit more from the minimum tax, since they will likely receive more of the additional tax revenue.
-Ronald E. Creamer Jr., head of the tax group for law firm Sullivan & Cromwell, argued at a June 2021 CFR meeting: “This is not a Robin Hood kind of proposal.
+Ronald E. Creamer Jr., head of the tax group for law firm Sullivan & Cromwell, said at a June 2021 CFR meeting: “This is not a Robin Hood kind of proposal.
 And in fact, it’s sort of a rich-get-richer proposal.”
 Other experts warn that the proposed minimum tax is too low to discourage profit shifting from developing countries, which tend to have higher tax rates.
 Some countries could lose more revenue by giving up DSTs than they would gain from the new Pillar One taxing rights.
-Kenya and Nigeria, two major emerging economies, refused to sign on to the deal.
+Four countries—Kenya, Nigeria, Pakistan, and Sri Lanka—refused to sign on to the deal.

 The Wall Street Journal breaks down the major elements of the global corporate tax deal.